inspiraller/gulpKarmaToHtmlOutput/README.md

 - vinyl-source-stream
 - phantomjs

-## Do not install karma globally.
+## You can install karma-cli globally but DO NOT install karma globally.
 To check go to:
 	C:\Users\[your name]\AppData\Roaming\npm\node_modules
 	 and remove it.